BSCDeveloper/FilesManager/README.md

 return $file->download();
 return $file->download('name-of-file');
 ```

+#### Get download´s route
-For download file in html FileManager provide an attribute and route for download the file.
+For download file in html, FileManager provide an attribute and route for download the file.
 By default the route is `download/file/{has}`, and FileManager puts it into configuration automatically.
 For public files we use the attribute *downloadSrc*, but if we want to download public and private files we will use *forceDownloadSrc*

 ```
 //in your view